 About Longhua Martyrs Cemetery

-In addition to various sculptures and a Memorial Hall, the cemetery sits on the location of the actual execution ground and visitors can also view the prison itself.
+In addition to various sculptures and a Memorial Hall, the cemetery sits on the location of the actual execution ground and today visitors can also view the prison itself.